 You can also get involved in student volunteering through the Students’ Union.
 It is a great way to not only meet new people but also connects Keele students with the local area and allows you to develop new skills.
 To find out more visit the volunteering web pages on the Students’ Union website.

 On your course

-You can also meet lots of people through your course.
-If you sign up to the Keele Mentors scheme you will be matched with a student who is studying the same course as you so that you can contact someone at Keele before you arrive.
-Or you can become a Student Academic Representative (StAR) on your course.
-StAR’s are elected to gather student views from your course and represent your fellow students at Student Staff Liaison Committees.
+You will be able to meet lots of new people through your course.
+If you sign up to the Keele Mentors scheme you will be matched with a student who is studying a similar course to you so that you can contact someone at Keele before you arrive.
+Or you can become a Student Voice Representative on your course.
+Student Voice Reps are elected to gather student views from your course and represent your fellow students at Student Staff Voice Committees.

 Keele University and the Students’ Union set up a number of facebook groups to help students connect prior to arrival and once they are here at Keele.
 There is a specific Facebook group for Off Campus Students that you may wish to join.

 Support Finding Off Campus Accommodation

 If you choose to live off campus and are looking to find off campus accommodation Keele Accommodation Services and the ASK advice service at the Student’s Union can provide lots of support and information to help you find the right accommodation for your.

 For more information about the services available please visit www.keele.ac.uk/livingoffcampus/

 If you need any advice or guidance throughout your time at Keele there is lots of support available:

 The Student Services Centre can provide advice and guidance on a wide range of issues including welfare, finance, academic guidance, careers advice and guidance, study skills support and disability and dyslexia support.